Why net zero?

-From today, we will publicly track our progress in aligning our financed emissions with the Paris Agreement, starting with Energy and Power.
+From today, we will publicly track our progress in aligning our financed emissions with the Paris Agreement, starting with Energy, Power, Cement and Steel.
 As we get closer to 2050, we will also measure and disclose our gap-to-net-zero in absolute terms.

 2. Working with clients to accelerate the transition

-We will work with our clients to help facilitate their own zero-carbon transition wherever possible.
+We will work with our clients to help facilitate their own transition to a low-carbon economy wherever possible.
 There may be companies or particular activities which cannot adjust to transition over time, and in such cases we believe that they will find it increasingly difficult to access the capital markets for financing, including through Barclays.

 3. Evolving our approach